hgohil2805/CTCI/README.md

 - Range Sum Query - Immutable
   Given an integer array nums, find the sum of the elements between indices i and j (i ≤ j), inclusive.

+- Two Sum
+  Return if two numbers in an array add to a given target.
+Return in form of indexes of both the numbers within the array